scharlottej13/dask-blog/_posts/2021-08-29-mosaic-fusion.md

 This blogpost shows a case study, where a researcher uses Dask for mosaic image fusion - stitching multiple smaller images together seamlessly into a very large field of view.
 Full code examples are available on GitHub from the `DaskFusion` repository: https://github.com/VolkerH/DaskFusion

-This work was done by Volker Hilsenstein, a scientific software developer at EMBL in Theodore Alexandrov's lab.
-Special thanks go to Marvin Albert for valuable discussions and advice.
+This work was done by Volker Hilsenstein, in conjunction with Marvin Albert.
 Genevieve Buckley wrote the blogpost.

+Volker Hilsenstein is a scientific software developer at EMBL in Theodore Alexandrov's lab.

 ## The problem